How to create an AI Strategy for your business (2026 update)

 Building your 2025 AI Strategy framework

-Step 1: Strategic alignment and leadership commitment
+Step 1: Strategic alignment and “Agentic” leadership

-Step 2: Comprehensive AI readiness assessment
+Step 2: Modernized AI readiness assessment

 Step 3: Technology selection and architecture design